jcocck/COMP-3005-PostgreSQL-App-Demo/README.md

 Run Instructions:

-- Make sure your machine has an up to date version of Python installed
+- Make sure your machine has Python 3.4 or later installed
 - Download the python file from the repository and make note of where you store it
-- Open a command prompt and install the psychopg library by running: pip install psycopg2
+- Open a command prompt and install the pychopg library by running: pip install psycopg2
 - Once installed, navigate to the directory where the COMP3005A3Q1.py file is stored
 - Run with: python COMP3005A3Q1.py

 Use instructions:
 - Once running, input the password indicated in the submission notes when prompted.

 - Select any of the options provided to run queries to alter the "students" table in the PostgreSQL db.